likecoin/iscn-nft-tools/nft-book-mint-and-list/README.md

-# NFT Book Batch Uploader
+# NFT Book Mint and List

-Batch create and list NFT Book from ISCN
+Batch mint and list NFT Book from ISCN

 ## Installation